 When choosing between fixed braces or aligners, our dentists will discuss several key criteria including:

-- Compliance: if you worry you won’t be able to stick to the rules for wearing your aliginers it may be better to opt for a ceramic (tooth-coloured) bracket and wire system where you don’t have to think about putting on and taking off your braces.
+- Compliance: if you worry you won’t be able to stick to the rules for wearing your aligners it may be better to opt for a ceramic (tooth-coloured) bracket and wire system where you don’t have to think about putting on and taking off your braces.

-- Visits to the dentist: many of our patients travel significant distances to see us and therefore are concerned with keeping dentist visits to a minimum; with fixed braces the visits are more frequent, perhaps every 3 weeks.
+- Visits to the dentist: many of our patients travel significant distances to see us and therefore are concerned with keeping dentist visits to a minimum; with fixed braces, the visits are more frequent, perhaps every 3 weeks.

 - Aesthetics: naturally Invisalign teeth aligner are less noticeable as they are transparent when compared to a fixed brace, even ones that are tooth-coloured.

-- Length of treatments: this varies significantly based but typically traditional braces will take 3–9 months while Invisalign can range from 3–24 months, with Invisalisn typically taking longer for similar conditions than fixed braces as the teeth aligners more gradually push the teeth.
+- Length of treatments: this varies significantly based but typically traditional braces will take 3–9 months while Invisalign can range from 3–24 months, with Invisalign typically taking longer for similar conditions than fixed braces as the teeth aligners more gradually push the teeth.